jakegj3254/CTF-writeups/deadsheets.md

 # Deadsheets
 ## Summary
-In this challenge the website we are given access to creates a "database" sheet that is accessable, the interesting aspect of this challenge is the fact that is has a extensible option when we add data to the sheet.
+In this challenge the website we are given access to creates a "database" sheet that is accessable online as a new file, the interesting aspect of this challenge is the fact that is has a extensible option when we add in data to the sheet.
 This option allows us to run any hex encoded assembly code which means we have arbitrary code execution access to the challenge.
-The main issue is acutally creating this script since it has to be in assembly.
+However actually creating this payload is another story and requires some knowledge about how assembly works and especially how system calls within assembly works.

-## Approach 1
+## Approach
-This approach was our team used to actually gain access to the flag, were we manuelly crafted our script and sent it to the server.
-Below I will have the code and the comments will explain what each step is doing (keep in mind the actual code must not have comments in it to run properly).
+Below is the payload that my team came up with for accessing the flag, there is comments describing what each section is doing, however keep in mind that the payload must not have the comments within in it for it to actually run properly.
 ```python
 from pwn import *